Lou1sL/wasm_arm-devkit/readme.md

 wasm_arm : http://ryubai.com/e/wasm_arm

-This is a demo of compiling C++ code to execute inside wasm_arm.
+This is a demo of compiling C++ code for wasm_arm.

 It has 4KB user/system mode stack, 256Bytes for each other mode stacks, and 32KB heap.